pavonine-01/cyber-blog/content/post/Post1.md

 ---
 title: "Building A Bot To Buy Myself A PS5"
 date: 2021-12-11T21:25:50+11:00
-draft: false
+draft: true
-image: img/Robot1.jpg
+image: img/Post1.jpg
-tags: ['Projects', 'Bots']
+tags: ['Projects', 'Bots', 'Python']
 ---

 The newest console from Sony, the Playstation 5, has been difficult to purchase due to a global manufacturing components shortage, where there is a lack of reliable supply of semiconductor chips necessary to manufacture these consoles.